pndaRN/Programming-Journey/README.md

 ### June 9th, 2025
 I was able to knock out an entire chapter on memory management at work today!
 Also feeling very validated about SSG with the announcement by Boot.dev!<br> <img src="https://github.com/user-attachments/assets/5300111d-c08e-4105-aa9d-4c7dcb8f77eb" alt="announcement" height="853" width="480">

+### June 10th, 2025
+My SSG code is completely broken right now, haha.
+I have no idea where things went sideways, and I have had to use so many seer stones to get this last chapter working!
+My plan is to just push through and finish the project however I can, then come back and clean it up properly once I'm done with the main coursework at boot.dev.

+### June 16th, 2025
+Only 2 more lessons on memory management!
+I've really enjoyed this course and definitely want to dive deeper into C once I finish boot.dev!

+### June 19th, 2025
+I finished memory management!!!
+I really loved this course so much and I'm so thankful they included it.
+I feel like I have a better understanding of how memory works and why memory management is so important.
+I also liked writing in a language with more syntax and structure - it just made reading code easier for me.
+Definitely want to do more C later once I finish the main boot.dev coursework!

+### June 20th, 2025
+Finished SSG!
+Definitely needed a lot of help on the last chapter because I messed up my code early on!
+I definitely want to go back and redo this project because I felt way over my head and ended up using a lot of AI assistance beyond just Boots.

+### June 23rd, 2025
+Started the AI Agent guided project at Boot.dev!
+I'm excited to learn how to implement AI because I'm starting to have ideas for different things to build, and one of them involves AI implementation.